 Local Install questions?

-I can install you tires myself at Anything Automotive in Dixon, IL at 1228 E. River Road or at my home location at 29909 Penrose Road north of Sterling.
+I can install your tires myself at either Marshang Automotive in Sterling at 2530 E. Lincolnway or at my home location at 29909 Penrose Road north of Sterling.
 I install by appointment only so please call first.